IBM/automation-integration-platform/README.md

 ### Obtaining your IBM entitlement API key

-You must have your IBM entitlement API key to access images in the IBM Entitled Registry.
+You must have your IBM entitlement API key to access images in the IBM Entitled Container Registry.